jpbisciotti/anova/01-what-is-anova.md

 ## What is meant by "Compare Groups"

 ANOVA is used to compare groups, which may involve:
-- Getting the difference between group means (effects)
+- Getting the difference between group means (i.e., effects)
-- Comparing specific groups or combinations of groups (contrasts)
+- Comparing specific groups or combinations of groups (i.e., contrasts)